 Creswick is a vibrant, beautiful and safe town with a strong sense of community pride and identity that culturally and historically recognises the significance of all its people.
 With a productive and diverse economic centre, the town generates valuable jobs for locals and ample opportunities to come together within the energised and thriving town centre.
 The natural beauty of Creswick is enhanced with healthy waterways, large canopy trees and abundant ecosystems surrounding the town attracting people to live and visit the town.
 Residential and economic growth complements the town's character and responds to the community's evolving needs with greater affordable and sustainable housing options.
-We are a progressive town with a blend of cultures, enjoying the benefits of the town's sustainable lifestyle and recreation opportunities.
+We are a progressive town with a blend of cultures, enjoying the benefits of the town's sustainable lifestyle and recreation opportunities looking after country with the Dja Dja Wurrung.